Labernator/Mordheim/kai/kai-orks_diary.md

 Gazbag on his shoulderplate had problems to hold himself save while grumlok stepped i front of his three heros.

 With his green glowing eyes he looked in the faces of them.
 At least one of them is not an full Black Ork, he thought.
 With a swift move of his right arm he grabbed Grommok, the stronger one of them.
-„Tell me, wich one of ya is not a true blood?“ he shouted in his face.
+„Tell me, which one of ya is not a true blood?“ he shouted in his face.
-Grommok dosn‘t betray his mates, and Geumlok would not forgive a betrayer.
+Grommok dosn‘t betray his mates, and Grumlok would not forgive a betrayer.

 So Grumlok let him go and stepped in front of them back and forth.
-„Scrap“ he said söowly and quiet.
+„Scrap“ he said slowly and quiet.
 „I will see who is ya subject.“
 „I said fight!!!“ he shouted.